izzymg/fantasy/README.md

 Setup nginx or another web server to forward a traffic to the unexposed API/SSR port, ensure `X-FORWARDED-FOR` is configured in nginx for fantasy to read the IP address of users.

-`npm install` to pull in dependencies
+`npm install` to pull in dependencies, you may need `npm i node-gyp -g` if it fails on windows due to bcrypt or sharp

 `cd ssr` `npm install` `npm build` if using templated SSR site (builds and minifies CSS for production)